AI FOR THE GENERATION OF SYNTHETIC DATA FOR THE DEVELOPMENT AND TEST OF AUTONONOMOUS CONSTRUCTION MACHINERY

 However, in this area of computational design and construction, it is difficult to generate real data sets for the complex scenarios of autonomous construction machines in order to develop and test the functionality.
 Synthetic data is required to create a sufficient number of scenarios, especially multiple test cases for the training of an AI and its functionality.

-This project will generate synthetic data by simulating rare scenarios in a co-simulation system consisting of an environmental simulation and a construction machine simulation, resulting in training, development and system test data sets.
+This project generates synthetic data by simulating rare scenarios in a co-simulation system consisting of an environmental simulation and a construction machine simulation, resulting in training, development and system test data sets.

 PARTICIPATING RESEARCHER